baixiaoyu/dbascripts/README.md

     * you can add it to daily task

 * myanalyzer.py is a processlist analyzer
+    *  used for trouble shooting
-    *  can show the root cause of thread blocked
+    *  give the root cause of why mysql become slow by analyzing show processlist